k-deguz/k-deguz.github.io/essays/asking-smart.md

 ## "There's no such thing as a stupid question!"

-Growing up, this was such a common
+Growing up,

+## What is a smart question?

+## Not so smart questions?